alexlee22/nutrition-app/README.md

 To install the required packages:

-1. Clone the git repo to your location of choice (or download the files directly from Github),
+1. Clone the git repo to your location of choice (or download the files directly from GitHub),
 2. Navigate to the folder in terminal,
 3. Run the command `npm install` in your terminal,
 4. Input your Nutritionix developer App and Key information,